Skip to content

 How to wrap a horse’s leg

 The basic idea is start at the top or middle of the cannon, wrap down to the fetlock, and back up to the top of the cannon.
-Because back legs are thicker, you will start lower that with the front legs with the same length of wrap.
+Because back legs are thicker, you will start lower than with the front legs with the same length of wrap.
 You will start higher on smaller legs.

 Which way to wrap?